pantheon-systems/wordpress-at-scale/_pages/page-caching.md

 ## The Key To Internet-Scale Traffic is Reverse-Proxy Caching

-TEST - Everyone using WordPress knows caching needs to be a part of their performance and scalability strategy, which is why there are several cache-oriented tools in the top 10 list of WordPress plugins.
+Everyone using WordPress knows caching needs to be a part of their performance and scalability strategy, which is why there are several cache-oriented tools in the top 10 list of WordPress plugins.
 However, WordPress will never scale if WordPress does all the work.

 The front page of a vanilla WordPress installation with one post requires billions of CPU instructions.
 Even with the fastest processors and the most highly optimized site, a caching approach that still requires loading the application on every request isn’t a scalable solution.